 You can Kayak, Paddle or Tube at Rainbow Springs

 Rainbow Springs State Park also offers kayaking and paddle board rentals as well as tubing.
 Kayaks and paddle boards can be rented at the main entrance, however tubing takes place at the tubing entrance located on S.W.
 180th Avenue Rd, Dunnellon, FL 34432.
 There is a park entrance fee of $2 per person at the tubing entrance.
 Once inside you can visit the concessionaire to rent your tubes and receive shuttle service.
 The cost for shuttle service is the same even if you bring your own tubes.
 Tube rentals are available for $20 per person and that includes your tube and shuttle fee.
 The shuttle will take you up river 2 miles and you’ll float down to your car.
 The entire trip takes about 2 hours.
+This is a great alternative to Ichetucknee Springs tubing, because it’s far less crowded in the summer months.

 Plan to Spend the Day at Rainbow Springs